MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-java-applicationinsights.md

 ---
 title: Configure a Spring Boot Initializer app to use Azure Application Insights SpringBoot Starter
-description: Configure a Spring Boot application created with the Spring Initializr to use Appliaction Insights SpringBoot Starter.
+description: Configure a Spring Boot application created with the Spring Initializr to use Application Insights SpringBoot Starter.
 services: Application-Insights
 documentationcenter: java
 author: dhaval24